telerik/xaml-docs/controls/radchartview/radchartview-vs.-radchart.md

 ##### 5. __Appearance__.

 Unline RadChart, the __RadChartView__ control comes with a built-in set of palettes which you can use to easily customize the look and feel of your charting components.
-You can examine and try all available palettes in the {% if site.site_name == 'Silverlight' %}[Appearance example](https://demos.telerik.com/silverlight/#ChartView/Palettes){% endif %}{% if site.site_name == 'WPF' %}[Appearance example](https://demos.telerik.com/wpf/#ChartView/Palettes) after navigating to the __ChartView__ control, in the *Overview* section{% endif %}.
+You can examine and try all available palettes in the {% if site.site_name == 'Silverlight' %}[Appearance example](https://demos.telerik.com/silverlight/#ChartView/Palettes){% else %}[Appearance example](https://demos.telerik.com/wpf/#ChartView/Palettes) after navigating to the __ChartView__ control, in the *Overview* section{% endif %}.

 ## Features with no equivalent in RadChartView

->The information is up-to-date as for R3 2016.
-The list of features will change with our next releases.
+>The information is up-to-date as for R3 2022 SP1.
+The list of features may change with our next releases.

 1. Sorting/Filtering
 2. Hierarchical Data Support*
 3. ChartTitle
 4. All 3D series types

 > *Currently __RadChartView__ provides partial support for Hierarchical Data through the [SeriesProvider]({%slug radchartview-features-chartseriesprovider%}) feature.

 <!-- -->